-Allan Brumby was a dogger in the north-west of South Australia in the late 1920's and early 1930's, collecting dingo scalps for the bounty paid by the government.
+Allan Brumby was a dogger in the north-west of South Australia in the late 1920s and early 1930s, collecting dingo scalps for the bounty paid by the government.
 Later he worked at Ernabella, a pastoral station in the Musgrave Range, which was owned by his uncle, Stan Ferguson.
-In 1933 Brumby was employed by NB Tindale as a camel-driver on Tindale’s anthropological expedition to the Mann Range.
+In 1933 Brumby was employed by Norman Barnett Tindale (AA 338) as a camel-driver on Tindale’s anthropological expedition to the Mann Range.

 The South Australian Museum Archives contains photographs of Australian Aboriginal people of the north-west of South Australia.